Assateague Island National Seashore Osv Permits

 Need to Know

-- Permit is valid as of the date of purchase and pickup must be made within 10 days of purchase.
+- The permit is valid from the date of purchase and pickup must be made within 10 days of purchase.

 - Rental cars are not permitted in the OSV zone.

-- An entrance pass is required in addition to the OSV pass.
+- An entrance pass is required in addition to the OSV permit.
+Entrance passes are available at the entrance gate.

 - Each vehicle must have its own permit.